-As thousands of individuals take to the streets for Pride celebrations this month, the crowd is bound to get a bit rowdy… which means arrests are bound to happen.
+Thousands of people will take to the streets for Pride celebrations this month, which means arrests will occur.

-While being arrested and held on bail can be a difficult experience for anyone, members of the LGBTQ community face an extra set of problems.
-Mainly, how do you navigate a system that forces uniformity and often judges individuals based on their sexual identity and preferences?
+Members of the LGBTQ community face additional challenges when arrested and held on bail.
+How do you navigate a system that forces uniformity and often judges individuals based on their sexual identity and preferences?

 LGBTQ in the Criminal Justice System

-A briefing in the Prison Policy Initiative blog found that “lesbian, gay, bisexual, transgender, and queer people are overrepresented at every stage of the criminal justice system, starting with juvenile justice system involvement.
-They are arrested, incarcerated, and subjected to community supervision at significantly higher rates than straight and cisgender people.”
+A briefing in the Prison Policy Initiative blog found that “lesbian, gay, bisexual, transgender people are overrepresented at every stage of the criminal justice system, starting with juvenile justice system involvement.
+Their arrest, incarceration, and community supervision rates are significantly higher than those for straight and cisgender people.”

-While there are obviously deep-seated systemic issues that need to be addressed within the criminal justice system, these will not be fixed overnight.
+The criminal justice system needs to address a number of deep-seated systemic issues, but the process will not happen overnight.
 With Pride festivities in West Hollywood and around the country, the current best course of action for members of the LGBTQ community is prevention.

-Obviously, the best way to stay out of the criminal justice system and avoid becoming a statistic is to not commit a crime.
-That being said, people are arrested for crimes they didn’t commit, every day.
-People are forced into committing a crime in order to defend themselves or a loved one.
-And, sometimes, people just have one too many drinks, and do things they wouldn’t normally do.
+The best way to stay out of the criminal justice system and avoid becoming a statistic is not to commit a crime.
+The majority of these arrests are resulting from people committing crimes to protect themselves or loved ones.
+And, sometimes, people have too many drinks and do things they wouldn’t normally do.

 Will I Be Granted Bail